 Vegetarian thalis (platters with a few curries, rice dishes and breads) cost less than a Starbucks latte.

-We recommend: Madras restaurant for delicious South Indian home-style cooking.
+We recommend: Madras restaurant in Chennai's Raintree Hotel for delicious South Indian home-style cooking.

-Thanks to a large Buddhist population, Chiang Mai has more than 80 vegetarian restaurants.
+Catering to its large Buddhist population, Chiang Mai has more than 80 vegetarian restaurants.